ldrobnik/tech-comm-starter-pack/docs/github/github-pages.md

 GitHub Pages is a free hosting service that lets you publish a website from a GitHub repository.

-## Generating a static website using GitHub Pages
+## Publishing a website associated with your GitHub account

 1. Open a browser and go to your GitHub account.
 2. Create a new public repository named ***username*.github.io**, where *username* is your GitHub username.